Internship Training Manual

 Q. Intern Support Group

-Interns add half an hour to a regularly scheduled 1 hour lunch every other week for a self-led support group.
+Interns add half an hour to a regularly scheduled 1 hour lunch every other week for a self-led peer support group.

-R. Director of Training Lunch
+R. Associate Director of Training Lunch

-Interns meet with the Director of Training every other week for 1.5 hours over lunch to discuss issues relevant to interns’ training.
+Interns meet with the Associate Director of Training every other week for 1.5 hours over lunch to discuss issues relevant to interns’ training.

 S. Indiana Statewide University Counseling Center Training Opportunities